rghdrizzle/rghdrizzle/README.md

 - 👋 Hi, I’m rghdrizzle aka drizzle or you could call me luqmaan
 - 👀 I’m interested in programming and creating new stuffs
 - 🌱 I’m currently learning various technologies in the field of devops and web development and also learning DSA
-- 💞️ I’m looking to collaborate on projects based on java or pyhton and also looking forward to contribute to open source projects related to devops
+- 💞️ I’m looking to collaborate on projects based on java or pyhton and also looking forward to contribute to open source projects
 - 📫 How to reach me : discord:rghdrizzle#2806 email:rockgameplayhakeem@gmail.com business_email:luqmaan1hakeem@gmail.com